 Dr. Michael Scarbrough

-In demand as a conductor and clinician, Dr. Scarbrough has conducted choirs in Tennessee, Arizona and Texas, including the Texas Private School’s All-State Choir.
+Dr. Scarbrough has conducted choirs in Tennessee, Arizona and Texas, including the Texas Private School’s All-State Choir.
 He has toured with choral groups throughout the U.S., and in Europe and South America.
 Under his direction, the ACU A Cappella Chorus performed at the Morton H. Meyerson Symphony Center in Dallas, TX and the Wortham Center in Houston, TX.
 In 2008, he conducted members of the A Cappella Chorus in a live radio broadcast of A Prairie Home Companion with Garrison Keillor for an audience of over seven million.

 Get More Info